Your Property Assessment

 Maximum Assessed Value (MAV)

 A property's Maximum Assessed Value (MAV) is the taxable value limit established for each property.
 The first MAV for each property was set in the 1997-98 tax year.
 For that year, the MAV was the property's 1995-96 RMV minus 10 percent.
 For example, if a residential property had a RMV of $100,000 for the 1995-96 tax year, its 1997-98 MAV would have been $90,000.
 MAV can increase for only two reasons: a three (3) percent annual increase or specific property events called exceptions.

 1. Three Percent Increase

 For tax years after 1997-98, MAV is defined as the greater of the prior year's MAV or the prior year's Assessed Value increased by 3 percent.
-For over 97 percent of the accounts in accounts, the MAV will increase 3 percent per year.
+For the majority of Washington County accounts, the MAV will increase 3 percent per year.